-Growing up in Germany, we made these every year at Christmas along with several other traditional German Christmas goodies.
-Christmas without Vanillekipferl is practically unthinkable!
+Growing up in Germany, we made these every year at Christmas along with our other favorite traditional Christmas goodies.
+Christmas in Germany and Austria without Vanillekipferl is practically unthinkable!
 And I’ve kept that tradition going since moving to the United States.

 Though popular throughout much of Europe, Vanillekipferl originated in Vienna, Austria around 400 years ago when, in celebration of a victory over the Ottoman Turks, the locals created this pastry in the shape of the crescent moon (“kipferl”) found on the Turkish banner.

 In the ongoing wars with the Turks, the Austrians came up with additional crescent-shaped pastries, the most famous of which eventually made its way to France where it was popularized.
 Any guesses?
 The croissant.
-Yes, we owe the croissant to none other than Austria!)
+Yes, we owe the croissant to none other than Austria!

 Traditionally Vanillekipferl are made with ground walnuts which result in a moister texture, but ground almonds or hazelnuts can also be used.
-Ground blanched almonds will result in a light-colored cookie whereas walnuts and hazelnuts will result in a darker, speckled cookie.
-They’re all delicious – choose according to your preference!
+Ground blanched almonds will result in a light-colored cookie whereas ground walnuts and hazelnuts will result in a darker, speckled cookie.
+They’re all delicious – take your pick!

 As already mentioned, these are shortbread cookies and as such no eggs are included (think traditional Scottish shortbread).
-And though you’ll find some recipes that call for eggs, eggs are not traditionally included.
-Though adding an egg will make the dough easier to work with (softer and more pliable), resist the temptation to do so because you’ll find that working through the drier, flakier shortbread dough is more than worth it in the end in order to experience that heavenly Vanillekipferl melting in your mouth!
+And though you’ll find some Vanillekipferl recipes that call for eggs, eggs are not traditionally included.
+Yes, adding an egg will make the dough easier to work with (it’s softer and more pliable), but resist the temptation to do so because you’ll find that working through the drier, flakier shortbread dough is more than worth it in order to experience that heavenly, delicately crumbly, melt-in-your-mouth texture!